 Over the past decade, the number of communications channels has exploded.
 Deployment methods are expanding as well.
-In addition to classic premise-based hardware, businesses now have choices: hosted, public cloud, private cloud, hybrid.
-As technology evolves at a breakneck speed, IT leaders often find it difficult to gather the necessary expertise to make strategic decisions for their business.
+Due to the dwindling availability of classic premise-based hardware, organizations now have more choices: hosted, public cloud, private cloud, hybrid.
+As technology evolves at a breakneck speed, IT leaders often find it difficult and time consuming to gather the necessary information to make strategic decisions for their business.
 Examining the evolution of the communications industry can be an illuminating place to begin.

 With the introduction of many of these new technologies, IT professionals began to look beyond traditional platforms for business communication needs.
 The popularity of Voice over Internet Protocol (VoIP) has been a driving factor in the evolution of enterprise communications.
 It may now be considered the de facto standard.
 According to independent reports VoIP users are expected to break one billion and will continue to rise 10% each year.
 Meanwhile, 700,000 landlines are cancelled every month.
 The trend is irrefutable, but VoIP technology alone may no longer be enough to solve the communication challenges of modern business.